josmar-crwdstffng/angular/aio/content/guide/built-in-directives.md

     <code-example header="src/app/app.component.ts" path="built-in-directives/src/app/app.component.ts" region="item"></code-example>

-1. In each child component, add an `item` [input property][AioGuideComponentUsageSendDataToChild] which is bound to the `currentItem` of the parent component.
+1. In each child component, add an `item` [input property][AioGuideComponentUseSendDataToChild] which is bound to the `currentItem` of the parent component.
     The following two snippets show the parent component and one of the child components.
     The other child components are identical to `StoutItemComponent`.